Anelli della collezione Signum

 The world of jewelry has set out on the green road, at least in words.
 But there are those who have encouraged environmental sustainability for years, to the point of making it a distinctive feature.
 This is the case of Jennifer Dawes, a designer who works in Sonoma County, California.
+One of her latest collections is Signum, a series of rings inspired by the chevalier rings used by nobles in Europe.
 Jennifer has always been a supporter of nature and ecological balance.
-A concept that she reiterates now with the Kingdom collection.
+A concept that, for example, the designer expressed with the Kingdom collection.
 The kingdom you allude to is that of animals, from the butterfly brooch made with watermelon tourmaline to compose the wings, to bees with rutilated quartz bodies.

 Spilla in oro giallo 18 carati e tormalina watermelon